Behnam-sn/Castle-Docusaurus/docs/algorithms/problem-solving-techniques/recursion.md

 The beauty of recursion lies in its ability to express complex problems in a few lines of code.

 While iterating with loops can achieve the same results,
-The ability to decompose a problem into smaller instances of itself makes recursion a favorite technique in problem-solving.
+The ability to decompose a problem into smaller instances of itself,
+Makes recursion a favorite technique in problem-solving.

-You may use recursion when the problem fits into one of the following patterns.
+You may use recursion when the problem fits into one of the following patterns:

 ### Divide and Conquer